DingXiaoH/RepLKNet-pytorch/README.md

 5. Add ```WHERE_YOU_CLONED_CUTLASS/examples/19_large_depthwise_conv2d_torch_extension``` into your ```PYTHONPATH``` so that you can ```from depthwise_conv2d_implicit_gemm import DepthWiseConv2dImplicitGEMM``` anywhere.
 Then you may use ```DepthWiseConv2dImplicitGEMM``` as a replacement of ```nn.Conv2d```.
 6. ```export LARGE_KERNEL_CONV_IMPL=WHERE_YOU_CLONED_CUTLASS/examples/19_large_depthwise_conv2d_torch_extension``` so that RepLKNet will use the efficient implementation.
 Or you may simply modify the related code (```get_conv2d```) in ```replknet.py```.

 Our implementation mentioned in the paper has been integrated into MegEngine.
 The engine will automatically use it.
-If you would like to use it in other frameworks like Tensorflow, you may refer to the source code: https://github.com/MegEngine/MegEngine/tree/8a2e92bd6c5ac02807b27d174dce090ee391000b/dnn/src/cuda/conv_bias/chanwise.
-You may need to compile and use some tools to load them, just like ```cutlass``` and ```torch.utils.cpp_extension``` in the PyTorch example.
+If you would like to use it in other frameworks like Tensorflow, you may need to compile our released cuda sources (the ```*.cu``` files in the above example should work with other frameworks) and use some tools to load them, just like ```cutlass``` and ```torch.utils.cpp_extension``` in the PyTorch example.
 Would be appreciated if you could share with us your experience.

+You may refer to the MegEngine source code: https://github.com/MegEngine/MegEngine/tree/8a2e92bd6c5ac02807b27d174dce090ee391000b/dnn/src/cuda/conv_bias/chanwise. .

 Pull requests (e.g., better or other implementations or implementations on other frameworks) are welcomed.